michalmietlinski/Interview-questions/Front-end/CSS/readme.md

 ### Misc
 * Can you use icons in css?
-* What does fontfamily do?
+* What does font-family do?
 * How can you break words in css?
 * What does ellipsis do?
 * Explain different units: